Yun-Ting/KnowledgeBase/ILogger/scenario_description/preamble.md

-1. Identify all the `ILogger` API logger calls that are NOT using compile-time-source generation from the input.
+1. Identify all the `ILogger` API logger calls that are NOT using Compile-time logging source generation to perfom logging.

 2. For each identified call, do the following:
     - First, define a static partial class which has the same name as the class name with the word "LoggingExtensions" as its suffix.